-This is a letter that was written by a young boy on his first time away from home, at a scout camp in the woods.
+This is a letter to Mom and Dad that was written by a young boy on his first time away from home, while he was at a scout camp in the woods.

 Dear Mom and Dad,

 Our scoutmaster told us to write to our parents, in case you saw the flood on TV and were worried.

 We are ok, only one of our tents and two sleeping bags got washed away.

 Luckily, none of us got drowned because we were all up the Mountain looking for Chad when it happened.

 Oh yes, please call Chad’s mother and tell her he is OK.
 He can’t write because of the cast.

 I got to ride in one of the search and rescue jeeps.
 It was neat.
 We never would have found him in the dark if it wasn’t for the lightning.